 This is a pretty disruptive concept that will cement Coca-Cola’s position as a leading manufacturer of soft drinks, both in VR and in RL.

 Companies take brand integration very seriously because this practice can have a significant influence on how consumers perceive a particular brand identity.

 To illustrate this point, we shall take a recent example of a hit TV show “This Is Us”.

-In a pivotal episode which tells the story of how one of the leading protagonists met his demise, a Crock-Pot’s slow cooker plays a crucial role – its malfunction sets the house ablaze and kills Jack Pearson, the character mentioned above.
+In a pivotal episode that tells the story of how one of the leading protagonists met his demise, a Crock-Pot’s slow cooker plays a crucial role – its malfunction sets the house ablaze and kills Jack Pearson, the character mentioned above.

 Believe it or not, but this scenario caused quite an intense fan backlash.

-Some of them were so angry at the product for killing their favourite TV dad that they took to Twitter to say that they got rid their Crock-Pot slow cookers.
+Some of them were so angry at the product for killing their favourite TV dad that they took to Twitter to say that they got rid of their Crock-Pot slow cookers.